 AI valuation multiples: 25x revenue and above

-As AI is a relatively new, as well as capital-intensive segment of technology, there majority of the deals are concentrated in capital raisings rather than traditional exits.
+As AI is a relatively new, as well as capital-intensive segment of technology, there majority of the Artificial Intelligence deals are concentrated in capital raisings rather than traditional M&A in AI.
 Naturally, the available AI valuation multiples are primarily coming from larger capital raises.

 Below we collected a set of revenue multiples from large capital raising transactions and M&A deals.
 The median revenue multiple for AI companies stood at 25.8x.